Policy 703 - Drug-Free Workplace

 It is the responsibility of all University faculty, staff, and students to comply with this policy and to inform visitors of this policy.

-Contact the Affirmative Action Office for more information on this policy or to obtain a copy of the Drug Free Workplace Act of 1988 (Public Law 100-440 and 100-690).
-Contact the Employee Assistance Program for information or questions regarding drug misuse or abuse.
+Contact the Department of Human Resources for more information on this policy or to obtain a copy of the Drug Free Workplace Act of 1988 (Public Law 100-440 and 100-690).
+Contact the Employee Assistance Program for information or questions regarding drug misuse or abuse, counseling and treatment.

 Policy Approved: October 23, 1998